DamianMorozov/TgDownloader/GUIDE-SETUP-DESKTOP.md

-# Guide to setting up the desktop version
+# Guide to setup the desktop version

 1. Start the software.
 Both checkboxes should be in the on position.